FelixPriori/nodejs-express-training/README.md

 - Route protection for logged out users
 - Protecting against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) Attacks with [csrf-csrf](https://www.npmjs.com/package/csrf-csrf)
 - Show user a feedback message with [connect-flash](https://www.npmjs.com/package/connect-flash) when authentication fails
+- User registration flow (register, login, logout, reset password)

 ### Email

-Using [@sendgrid/mail](https://www.npmjs.com/package/@sendgrid/mail), the official package for [SendGrid](https://sendgrid.com/en-us) to send confirmation emails after registering
+Using [@sendgrid/mail](https://www.npmjs.com/package/@sendgrid/mail), the official package for [SendGrid](https://sendgrid.com/en-us) to send confirmation emails after registering, to send a reset password link and an updated password confirmation.

+### Authorization

+Add authorization so that users cannot have access to editing, deleting or getting products that they have not created through their admin console.